MP Estate Planning UK

 ArrangementWho reportsTypical outcome

-Discretionary / accumulationTrusteesTrustees taxed at trust rates
+Discretionary / accumulationTrusteesTrustees taxed at trust rates (45% / 39.35%)

 Bare trustBeneficiary as ownerPersonal allowances apply

-Settlor-interestedSettlorSettlor bears tax liability
+Settlor-interestedSettlorSettlor bears tax liability regardless of who receives cash

-hmrc mandated income trust rules in practice for interest in possession trusts
+HMRC mandated income trust rules in practice for interest in possession trusts

 A serene office setting focused on an elegant desk with legal documents, a quill, and an inkpot symbolizing trust and guidance.
 In the foreground, a professional, middle-aged lawyer in a tailored suit is reviewing the documents with a thoughtful expression, surrounded by a soft glow from a vintage desk lamp.
 In the middle, a large window filters warm sunlight, illuminating shelves filled with law books, while a potted plant adds a touch of nature.
 The background features neutral tones and refined decor, creating a calm atmosphere that conveys professionalism and trust.
 Capture the scene with a slight depth of field, emphasizing the lawyer and documents while softly blurring the background, enhancing the focus on "interest in possession" trusts.